evmos/evmos/VALIDATORS.md

 Before running the command, adjust:
 * Replace <myvalidator> with your own public name for your validator!
 * Adjust commissions if you need
-* Adjust amount and min-self-delegation to stake as much as you need (remember that the amounts are in `apoint` and you need to delete 18 zeroes from the right to get to the amount of POINT)
+* Adjust amount to stake as much as you need (remember that the amounts are in `apoint` and you need to delete 18 zeroes from the right to get to the amount of POINT)
+* Adjust min-self-delegation (don't set it too high because if you ever have less - e.g. after being jailed - you will start unbonding)

 ```
 pointd tx staking create-validator \